BMW 3 Series (E30): Suspension

 One of the features that added to the roominess of the E30 was the suspension.
 The front MacPherson struts and rear semi-trailing arm suspension were a compact arrangement that left a lot of cabin and boot space for the car's overall size.
 The semi-trailing arms have been criticized for the dynamic toe and camber changes inherent to the suspension geometry, causing bump steer in hard cornering situations (such as racing and autocross).
 Nonetheless, reviewers praised the handling of the E30.

 A widened version of the E30 front suspension and the drivetrain from the E30 325i were used in the BMW Z1 roadster.
 The BMW Z3 and BMW Compact (E36/5) rear suspensions are also very similar to the E30, but utilizing five-lug hubs.
 The Z3-based BMW M Coupé uses a widened version of the same rear semi-trailing arm suspension along with stronger hubs.

 Brakes

 For the front wheels, all models use disc brakes.
 Early 316/318 models have solid discs, while all subsequent models have vented discs.
-For the rear wheels, most models use solid disc brakes, except for some early models: 4cylinder & 6cylinder models which use drum brakes.
+For the rear wheels, most models use solid disc brakes, except for some four-cylinder models which use rear drum brakes.
 Anti-lock braking system (ABS) became available in 1986.